MechanicalRock/mechanicalrock.github.io/_posts/2019-07-03-virtual-concierge-intruder-detection-with-deeplens.markdown

 ## Introduction

-Virtual Convierge is an office assistant written to help detect intruders that enter the Mechanical Rock office.
+Virtual Concierge is an office assistant written to help detect intruders that enter the Mechanical Rock office.

 ## Architecture